yujunliang/lambda/README.md

-Compalgo
+Lambda
 ========

 [![Build Status](https://travis-ci.org/yujunliang/compalgo.svg?branch=master)](https://travis-ci.org/yujunliang/compalgo)

-Compalgo is a lightweight framework helping you to split complex business logic and rules into individual atomic functions and assemble them together to any complexity level.
+Lambda is a lightweight framework helping you to split complex business logic and rules into individual atomic functions and assemble them together to any complexity level.
 It enables functional programming paradigm with Object Oriented features from Java Programming Language.
 It has been